-The Group operates under a well seasoned Treasury Policy which sets out the general principles of prudential management for its Treasury Operations.
+The Group operates under a long established Treasury Policy which sets out the general principles of prudential management for its Treasury Operations.
 The policy incorporates the requirements of the Building Societies Act 1986, regulatory policy and International Accounting Standards and details operational limits and guidelines, the Society's risk appetite statement and stress testing requirements.

-Treasury counterparty risk is monitored within the Treasury Risk department in accordance with the treasury policy.
+Treasury counterparty risk is monitored within the Prudential Risk department in accordance with the Treasury Policy.
 All treasury counterparty ratings, CDS spreads and market information are monitored in real time and prompt action is taken where volatile market conditions require a tightening of criteria.